Edward T. and Mary A. Conroy & Jean B. Cryor Memorial ScholarshipsThese scholarship programs are available for CCBC students who are:

 - The son, daughter, stepchild, or surviving spouse of a victim of the September 11, 2001 terrorist attacks who died as a result of the attacks on the World Trade Center in New York City, the attack on the Pentagon in Virginia, or the crash of United Airlines Flight 93 in Pennsylvania;

-- A POW/MIA of the Vietnam Conflict or his/her son, daughter, or stepchild and was a resident of this State at the time the person was declared to be a prisoner of war or missing in action;
+- A POW/MIA of the Vietnam Conflict or their son, daughter, or stepchild and was a resident of this State at the time the person was declared to be a prisoner of war or missing in action;

 - The son, daughter, stepchild, or surviving spouse (who has not remarried) of a state or local public safety employee or volunteer who died in the line of duty or who was 100 percent disabled in the line of duty; or a state or local public safety employee or volunteer who was 100 percent disabled in the line of duty;

-Criteria and award information
+Eligibility and award information

-Awards may be held for five years of full-time (12 or more credits per semester) or eight years of part-time (6 - 11.5 credits per semester) attendance or a combination of both.
+Awards may be held for five years of full-time (12 or more credits per semester) or eight years of part-time (6 - 11 credits per semester) attendance or a combination of both.
 Audited courses cannot be used to reach the minimum credit hours required for full-time or part-time status.

-NOTE: Funds may not be available to award all eligible students.
+Late applications will not be considered because of limited funding.
+In addition, funds may not be available to award all eligible students.